vamise/nft-marketplace/rust/README.md

 ## What are the Future Plans for this Repository?

-In the near future the [nft marketplace repository][nft marketpalce] will become an example of how to use the SDK provided by the [nft-marketplace-program-library][mpl] in order to build applications with NFT marketplace.
+In the near future the [NFT marketplace repository][nft marketplace] will become an example of how to use the SDK provided by the [nft-marketplace-program-library][mpl] in order to build applications with NFT marketplace.